Balance transfer cards explained, at last

 If you’ve racked up a bit of debt on your current plastic, don’t worry it happens to the best of us.
-According to Money Smart figures the average Australian credit card holder, at the time of writing has a balance of over $4,000.
+According to Mozo estimates, the average Australian credit card holder with debt has a balance of about $4,200.*

 What is a balance transfer card?

 Credit card providers are constantly looking to gain new customers and one way they do this is by introducing competitive balance transfer deals at times of year when people are likely to be looking at paying off debt e.g post Christmas.